Zelsher/game_of_life/README.md

 If the programme receive no arguments, `probability_of_spawn = 8`.

-You can modifie the size of the windows by modifiying the constants : HEIGHT & WIDTH, at the compilation or in the inc/game_of_life.h file and make re.
+**You can modifie the size of the windows by modifiying the constants : HEIGHT & WIDTH, at the compilation or in the inc/game_of_life.h file and make re.
 The PIXEL constant stand for the pixel scale of every cells on the map.
+Color of the dead and alive cells are also define by the constants : COLOR_DCELL and COLOR_ACELL**